rveltz/Tractography.jl/docs/src/export.md

-# Saving `tck`
+# Saving `tck` files

-Once a tractogram has been computed, it can be exported to `tck` file using `nibabel`.
+Once a tractogram has been computed, it can be exported to a `tck` file using the python library `nibabel`.
 A convenience function is provided to ease this operation:

 ```julia
 import Tractography as TG